-artists/creatives of all walks of life welcome. emerging and part-time artists especially encouraged to schedule a stay in this supportive environment.
+artists/creatives of all walks of life welcome. emerging, re-emerging and part-time artists are especially encouraged to coordinate a stay in this supportive environment.

 MISSION:• affordable short-term residential opportunities for artists of all walks of life to work on special projects, sabbaticals, or retreats allowing for ideation, implementation, or polishing a body of work;

 Embodying the value of retreat methodology within a natural environment and fellowship that comes from connecting with others in small communal opportunities, this residency space is committed to aiding its participants and short-term residents in connecting to a deep, enhanced level of creativity & camaraderie in a nature immersion environment.

 The residency is open to anyone most especially that have nature as their muse, inspiration, or collaborator.

-because there are limited opportunities for design residencies, This program especially emphasizes and welcomes graphic designers from anywhere in the world.
+because there are limited opportunities for design residencies in the u.s., This program especially emphasizes and welcomes graphic designers from anywhere in the world.

-Sarasvati is breaking down the barriers to traditional academic environments and offering individuals from varied backgrounds and ages access to design education in an immersive learning experience.
-In 1914, the Bauhaus was established to challenge traditional education and created a dynamic learning environment of multi-disciplines related to design with a mentor/apprentice model.
+INSPIRATION: In 1914, the Bauhaus was established to challenge traditional education and created a dynamic learning environment of multi-disciplines related to design with a mentor/apprentice model.
 The Bauhaus closed because of the social, cultural environment of WW1, but still resonates as an inspiration for all design and creative fields.
 Val Sloan has been an educator of design and design history since the turn of this century and developed this space to create an alternative in the current landscape for youth, undergraduate, graduate, and continuing education; professional career development for educators and creatives alike; and as an institution that supports creatives from various backgrounds in residency programs, design and creativity workshops, master classes and individualized retreats.
 For those interested in design education this can be an immersive learning experience in an alternative lane than traditional educational paths.